fierceoj/dionaea-ioc-scripts/README.md

 Extract IOCs from dionaea honeypot bistreams and binaries.

 # Requirements
-- dionaea honeypot on a Linux system
+- dionaea honeypot on a Linux Ubuntu system